BarathThanigai/Hackathon/README.md

-# ChronicleAI

-## AI-Powered Organizational Memory and Knowledge Graph
+# Preserving Organizational Knowledge Through AI - Never Lose the Why

-ChronicleAI is an AI-powered knowledge management and retrieval platform that transforms unstructured organizational documents into a structured, queryable knowledge base.
+This project is an AI-powered knowledge management and retrieval platform that transforms unstructured organizational documents into a structured, queryable knowledge base.

 It combines **LLM-based knowledge extraction, Neo4j knowledge graphs, ChromaDB vector search, and Retrieval-Augmented Generation (RAG)** to allow users to upload documents and ask natural-language questions about the information contained within them.